-PENALTY - Free kick: Receiving team's ball 15 yards from the spot of the foul [S40: IBK].
-Scrimmage kick: 15 yards, postscrimmage kick enforcement [S40: IBK].
+PENALTY - Free kick: Receiving team's ball 10 yards from the spot of the foul [S40: IBK].
+Scrimmage kick: 10 yards, postscrimmage kick enforcement [S40: IBK].
+If a personal foul is committed in conjunction with this action, the penalty is 15 yards and flagrant offenders shall be disqualified [S47: DSQ].

 - I. B1 gives either a valid or invalid fair catch signal and does not touch a punt.
-While the untouched ball is loose in the field of play, he/she blocks an opponent (a) in the field of play beyond the neutral zone or (b) in Team B's end zone.
-RULING: (a) If the ball crosses the neutral zone and Team B has possession when the down ends, Team B is penalised 15 yards from the postscrimmage kick enforcement spot. (b) Safety.
+While the untouched ball is loose in the field of play, they block an opponent (a) in the field of play beyond the neutral zone or (b) in Team B's end zone.
+RULING: (a) If the ball crosses the neutral zone and Team B has possession when the down ends, Team B is penalised 10 yards from the postscrimmage kick enforcement spot. (b) Safety.
 The ruling is the same on an unsuccessful field goal attempt.
 [Cited by 6-5-4] - II.
 B1 signals at the 50-yard line and does not touch a punt.
-While the ball is rolling on the ground at Team B's 45-yard line, B1 illegally uses his/her hands in an attempt to get to the ball and the ball is declared dead in Team B's possession.
-RULING: Penalty - 15 yards, postscrimmage kick enforcement.
+While the ball is rolling on the ground at Team B's 45-yard line, B1 uses their hands to shove an opponent to get to the ball and the ball is declared dead in Team B's possession.
+RULING: Penalty 10 yards, postscrimmage kick enforcement.
 The ball belongs to Team B (Rule 10-2-3).
 [Cited by 6-5-4]